sharma-mohak/bhoomitra/README.md

+> "वृक्षो रक्षति रक्षितः"
+> "Vṛkṣo rakṣati rakṣitaḥ"
+> — "A tree protects those who protect it."

+Bhoomitra – मित्रं भूमेः | Friend of the Soil
+🌱 A smart, community-powered solution to regenerate soil, reduce waste, and build greener futures for India’s towns and cities.
-# 🌱 Bhoomitra – Smart Compost & Soil Health Monitoring System
+🌱 Bhoomitra – Smart Compost & Soil Health Monitoring System

 **Bhoomitra** (Friend of the Soil) is a low-cost, solar-powered IoT device designed to automate composting and monitor soil health in community spaces.
 Built using ESP32 and MicroPython, it supports moisture control, temperature sensing, real-time MQTT data streaming, and community dashboards.